1977–78 Philadelphia Flyers season

-The 1977–78 Philadelphia Flyers season was the Philadelphia Flyers' 11th season in the National Hockey League (NHL).
+The 1977–78 Philadelphia Flyers season was the franchise's 11th season in the National Hockey League (NHL).

 Regular season

 The Flyers lost their hold on the Patrick Division in 1977–78 and settled for second place.

-Tom Bladon's 8 points (4 goals and 4 assists) in a game against the Cleveland Barons on December 11 set an NHL record for a defenseman.
+Tom Bladon's eight points (four goals and four assists) in a game against the Cleveland Barons on December 11, 1977, set an NHL record for a defenseman.